23 Coffee Hacks That Will Change Your Life (#6 is Pure Genius)

 21. Make a Beautiful DIY Pourover Stand

 If you don’t have a lid on your coffee, you may have experienced the coffee cup wobble.
 No matter how much you try to control the coffee cup, you seem to spill coffee everywhere.
-The reason behind why coffee spills is very scientific and complex involving torque, oscillation, and fluid dynamics.
+The science behind coffee spills is very complex, involving torque, oscillation, and fluid dynamics (3) .

 To reduce your chances of spilling coffee everywhere, try walking slower and look directly in front of you instead of staring directly down at your coffee.

 23. Wake Up to the Greatest Smell on Earth